Glenrowan Morning

 An image of a man

-Fallen, still, dying
+Fallen, still,

 And he is gone, spirit soaring